humanprotocol/human-protocol/docs/sdk/typescript/classes/kvstore.KVStoreClient.md

 `Promise`<`string`\>

-URL value for the given address.
+URL value for the given address if exists, and the content is valid

 **Code example**